muwa37/kolodachan/server/README.md

-5. Install necessary packages:
+Install necessary packages:
 ```
 pip install -r requirements.txt
 ```

-6. Finally you can run api with command:
+Finally you can run api with command:
 ```
 uvicorn api:app --app-dir src/kolodachan/ --host 127.0.0.1:8000
 ```

-7. ???

-8. PROFIT

 ## How to use:
 Default login and password for superadmin account is ***admin:admin***